Zhengde Emperor: Prince of Ning rebellion

 Zhu Chenhao, Prince of Ning, belonged to a minor branch of the Ming dynasty, which was based in Nanchang, the capital of the southern Chinese province of Jiangxi.
 Driven by ambition and a desire for greatness, he sought to gain power and influence.
 In order to achieve this, he initially resorted to bribery, targeting Liu Jin.
 After Liu's downfall, his main supporters in the government were Zang Xian, Qian Ning, and Lu Wan (who served as minister of war from 1513 to 1515, and then as minister of personnel).
 Through their help, he was able to obtain permission to establish a personal guard and gain authority over local military garrisons and members of the imperial family.

 Zhu Chenhao built his own armed force from local "strong men".
 His actions sparked numerous complaints from Jiangxi, with reports of land grabbing, excessive taxation, and intimidation of officials.
 Despite the severe punishment typically imposed on princes for even minor offenses, his behavior was overlooked.
 In an attempt to gain power through non-violent means, he sought to exploit the Emperor's lack of an heir.
 In the spring of 1516, he bribed Qian Ning and others to summon his eldest son to Beijing as a candidate for heir, but this plan ultimately failed.

 The Zhengde Emperor was only made aware of the issue with the Prince of Ning in the summer of 1519, when Jiang Bin and Zhang Yong convinced him of the prince's and Qian Ning's misconduct.
-The prince had received information from his spies in Beijing about unfavorable developments, prompting him to openly rebel in Nanchang on 10 July 1419.
+The prince had received information from his spies in Beijing about unfavorable developments, prompting him to openly rebel in Nanchang on 10 July 1519.
 He claimed that the Zhengde Emperor was an impostor and not a member of the imperial family, and that the Empress had ordered his dethronement.
 His vanguard departed from Nanchang and headed north, taking control of Jiujiang on the Yangtze River on 13 July and beginning the siege of Anqing (a prefectural seat on the Yangtze River, 240 km from Nanjing) on 23 July.
-Meanwhile, on 14 July, Wang Yangming, the governor of southern Jiangxi, learned of the rebellion and immediately began assembling an army.
+On 14 July, Wang Yangming, the governor of southern Jiangxi, learned of the rebellion and immediately began assembling an army.
 He also fed the prince false information about the movements of government troops and the betrayal of his closest confidants.
 Believing this misinformation, the prince cautiously retreated to Anqing with his main forces (consisting of 60,000–70,000 soldiers) until 26 July, but their attempt to capture Anqing failed and resulted in heavy losses.
 At the same time, Wang Yangming's army had gathered and took control of Nanchang on 14 August.
 The prince then returned south with his main forces, but was defeated in a three-day river battle at Lake Poyang, resulting in his capture by Wang's army.